 The other reason cited for a bakfiets being safer than a child seat is because drivers notice a bakfiets more than child seats.

 When I was pregnant with our third childI considered a fietskar (a child carrier in the form of a trailer that fits to the back of a bike) to make getting about easier.

 I considered that it would be safer than two children in seats on the front and back of my bike – particularly given my amateurish, shaky cycling skills.
 The downside of bike trailers or bakfiets is that they are not cheap!

-A bike child seat will set you back anything from 50 to 100 euro depending on the model and the price for a trailer for your bike starts around 170 euro (but remember you need to buy accessories to attach your children safely in the trailer….) and rises easily to near 1000 euro…….
+A bike child seat will set you back anything from 50 to 100 euro depending on the model.
+The price for a trailer for your bike starts around 170 euro (but remember you need to buy accessories to attach your children safely in the trailer….) and can rise easily to near 1000 euro…….